Why are you so scared?

 What buzzwords are people saying now?
 Can we still work with someone, or do we collaborate or liaise with them?
 Is it a taskforce or a tiger team we want to get on to?
 Do we still tic tac with someone, or do we talk to them, or do we connect with them or now loop them in or do we reach out?
-Are we still meant to be across an issue or do we own it or do we now have it gripped up?
+Are we still meant to be across an issue while being forward leaning?

 We all want to know where the line is between being seen for being ourselves and doing a good job for our countries making a difference.
 We want to be part of something bigger than ourselves.
 We want our efforts at work to have real impact and make a legacy.
 Yet, here we are, being scared and cautious.
 We fear crossing the line and being seen for being who we are - awesomely skilled humans - and getting it wrong.

 Rather than seeing opportunities for growth, development and putting ourselves out there, we see risks not worth taking.
 We fear getting it wrong and being judged.
 We are spending our lives trying to please people (again, note).
 This leads to statements from us or others or thoughts within ourselves like:

 ‘I know it’s getting late, but people are waiting for this work.
 I’d/We'd/You'd better stay late to get it done.’

 What will people think if I do/don’t do this?

 I don’t want to prove people right if I fail.

 Have you or has anyone else ever defined who the people you’re trying to please are?
 Invoking generic people and their all-encompassing expectations is a cheap behaviour modifier.

 Here are some tough questions: Does people's opinion of you really matter?
 By this, I mean will having people's good opinion of you change your opinion of yourself, how you work and who and what you hold dear?